Science At Our School

 - An optional challenge was for children to create a poster to send in.
 These posters were intended to be informative, creative and eye catching.
 Over thirty posters were handed into me which made choosing the four to send off to be judged an extremely daunting task.
 Although none of the posters we sent in were shortlisted for the top prizes, I am really proud of the effort that went into all of them.
 Well done Bartley!

 - Throughout the week, children completed various experiments and challenges designed to challenge different scientific skills.
 Year Three were trying to work out the diet of people/animals from around the world by looking at their poo, Year Four tried to create a contraption to safely move tomatoes using K-Nex and Years Five and Six looked at what foods a polar explorer would need to eat and why.
-See the pictures below to find out more.
+See below to find out more.